 Application materials for Child Health Research Grants and additional information is available on the Health Resources in Action website.

-One or two major grants are given per year in the amounts of $350,000 – $450,000, distributed over a two-year period.
+Major grants are awarded each year in the amount of $450,000, distributed over a two-year period.
 These grants are currently focused on the areas of Neonatology and Brain Science and Child Brain Development and are awarded based on a competitive solicitation of proposals from a smaller, select group of institutions for work that is innovative, has measurable outcomes, and will have a significant impact on child health.
 Major Grants are awarded based on a separate set of guidelines through an internal RFP process.

 A relatively new area for the Foundation, investments of this type have been in the range of $250,000 per year with the goal of providing funds that fill the gap between translational research and clinical development and application of pediatric-related initiatives.
 PRI projects are selected through an internal vetting process.